-Hams Hall Environmental Centre, the base for the Partnership, has itself benefited from the LPS.
-Prior to the Scheme, its situation was uncertain with the likelihood that the Centre would be demolished, and Lea Ford Cottage relocated outside the parish of Lea Marston.
-Instead, the future of an important wildlife 'oasis' in the middle of dense industrial development site has been secured, retaining an important educational asset for the local community.
+Hams Hall

+Environmental Centre,

+the base for the

+Partnership, has itself

+benefited from the

+LPS.
+Prior to the

+Scheme, its situation

+was uncertain with the

+likelihood that the

+Centre would be

+demolished, and Lea

+Ford Cottage relocated

+outside the parish of

+Lea Marston.
+Instead,

+the future of an

-Figure 61: So-called 'Tracey Island', Tameside LNR still photograph from video - TVW planting and restoring hedges and the work at Borrowpit Lake have all had a positive impact on the river, its water quality, and its fauna and flora.
+More importantly in this Scheme, the natural heritage of the area has been improved extensively through Aim 1 focusing on conservation.
+The creation of the so-called 'Tracey Island', the reprofiling of the banks of the Tame, the creation of the Community Wetland, planting and restoring hedges and the work at Borrowpit Lake have all had a positive impact on the river, its water quality, and its fauna and flora.
 Many of these interventions are selfsustaining and will not need major interventions again for quite a while, although the Community Wetland would benefit from reed cutting on a regular but not annual basis.
 These improvements have been highly praised by Natural England and the Environment Agency, as TVW has been able to source funding and get work done that statutory agencies would not have found the resources and time to do otherwise.
 The expectation is that the work undertaken will have a long-term positive impact on ecological diversity and reducing the adverse impacts of flooding, although such benefits will not be seen during the life of the Scheme.